 If you’re flying this route, it’s a difficult choice to make of where to sit: should you choose row ‘A’ for the coastal views or row ‘F’ for the mountain views?
 I’ll leave that up to you. 🙂

 I can highly recommend a trip to this part of Chile – the scenery is absolutely unworldly.
-To get an idea of the stunning beauty of this region, please read my post: A desert full of wonders.
+To get an idea of the stunning beauty of this region, please read my post about my trip to the Atacama Desert.